United States at the FIFA Women's World Cup: 2007 World Cup

 In 2007, the World Cup took place for the second time in the People's Republic of China.
 The CONCACAF Women's Gold Cup 2006 again served as a qualifier, with the U.S. only having to intervene in the semifinals.
 With a 2–0 win against Mexico, they qualified for the World Cup and the final.
 They won 2–1 against Canada, as they had four years earlier, but only by a foul penalty in the 120th minute.

 The U.S. traveled to the World Cup as Olympic Champions.
 In China, they had the same preliminary round opponents as four years earlier, but started with a 2–2 draw against North Korea.
 A 2–0 victory over Sweden was followed by a defeat of Nigeria 1–0, on a goal by Lori Chalupny in the first minute against the Africa Champion.
 The quarter-final against England was won 3–0, with all three goals coming in the second half.
-Coach Greg Ryan replaced Hope Solo by Briana Scurry, the only goalkeeper in the past 10 World Cup matches, for the semifinals against Brazil which the U.S. lost 0–4.
+Coach Greg Ryan replaced Hope Solo with Briana Scurry, the only goalkeeper in the past 10 World Cup matches, for the semifinals against Brazil which the U.S. lost 0–4.
 Solo accused the coach in an interview to have made a mistake with the change, saying she herself could have prevented the goal-scoring.
 Although Solo apologized a little later for her remarks, she was not used in the match for third place, which was won against Norway 4–1, nor did she join the team on the journey home.
 Solo was only appointed back into the squad of the U.S. national team in early 2008 by coach Pia Sundhage.
 Semi-final winner Brazil then lost in the final to defending champion Germany, who succeeded as the first team in women's soccer to defend their title, and the first team to not concede a goal in the World Cup.